bucketplus/ca-control-api-nodejs/Readme.md

 * `bp.uploadOutputFile(localPath, contenttype)` - uploads a specified local file to the cloud output file.

-* `bp.uploadOutputFileWithExtension(localPath, contenttype, extension)` - uploads a specified local file to the cloud output file with provided extension.

 * `bp.uploadOutputFileToKey(localPath, contenttype, key)` - uploads a specified local file to the cloud output file for specified key path.

 #### For output.type = `folder` containers